Internal Security Operations Command: Post-2014 coup ISOC

 Following the 2014 coup, junta leader Prayut Chan-o-cha used ISOC to handle not just military matters, but also political and social issues.
-In 2017, Prayut issued NCPO Order 51/2017 to bolster ISOC's powers.
+In 2017, Prayut issued National Council for Peace and Order (NCPO) Order 51/2017 to bolster ISOC's powers.
 A key provision was the inclusion of public prosecutors under ISOC's ageis, marking ISOC's first involvement in the Thai justice system.
 The order also gave ISOC the power to summon citizens to provide "information", a function formerly seen as a police responsibility.
 ISOC, under the order, is also responsible for "social order", a task previously shared by the police and ministries.

 In October 2019, ISOC filed sedition charges against 12 opposition politicians and academics, including leaders of Future Forward and Pheu Thai parties.
 They were accused of inciting insurrection against the state for discussing amendments to the junta-drafted 2017 constitution on 28 September in Pattani Province.
 Their choice of venue is unfortunate as Pattani operates under a "state of emergency" enacted by the army to combat local separatists.
 This means that the defendants may be tried in a military tribunal.
 A leading Thai political scientist warned that giving a militarized surveillance agency free rein in internal security issues risked turning Thailand into a totalitarian state.